Wigner-Lindblad equations for quantum friction: Derivation

-This system of equations is very convenient to elucidate why Lindbladian models of quantum friction in Refs. \cite{Berman1992, Diosi1993, Gao1997, Vacchini2000} do not obey the Ehrenfest theorems.
-These models employ an $\hat{A}$ that is a linear combinations of the coordinate and momentum operators.
-However, as we shall now establish, \emph{no Lindbladian dynamics with an $\hat{A}$ linear in their fashion satisfies the Ehrenfest theorems (\ref{EhrenfestDamping1}) and (\ref{EhrenfestDamping2})}.
-Indeed, substituting $\hat{A} = a \hat{x} + b \hat{p}$ into Eq. (\ref{EqsForAOpers}) leads to
+We begin by identifying the amplitude dumping dissipator $D[W]$ [eq (\ref{DeffDissipator})], thus the dephasing coefficient $\mathfrak{D}$ is set to zero to ignore $D'[W]$ [eq (\ref{DephasingDiss})].
+Substituting eq (\ref{LindbladEq}) into eqs (\ref{Ehrenfest1}) and (\ref{Ehrenfest2}) and then dropping the averaging, which is justified by $A$ being state independent, we obtain equations for an unknown function $A = A(x,p)$, defining the Lindblad dissipator (\ref{DeffDissipator}),

-where a contradiction becomes evident after equating terms of the same order of $\hbar$.
-This conclusion holds in the case of Lindbladian models with several such $\hat{A}$ operators.
+The Lindblad models for Omic friction, $f(p) = |p|$, has been widely studied (see, e.g., \cite{Lindblad1976a, Berman1992, Diosi1993, Gao1997, Vacchini2000, Ferialdi2016}), where $A$ was found to be a linear combination of $x$ and $p$.
+However, as we shall now establish, \emph{no Lindblad dynamics with an $A$ linear in $x$ and $p$ satisfies the Ehrenfest equations (\ref{Ehrenfest1}) and (\ref{Ehrenfest2})}.
+Indeed, substituting $A = a x + b p$ into eq (\ref{EqsForAFunctions}) leads to

-Equations (\ref{EqsForAOpers}) for the unknown operator $\hat{A} = A(\hat{x}, \hat{p})$ is defined as a function of the non-commutative variables within the Weyl calculus \cite{Curtright1998, Curtright2011, Curtright2013}.
-Performing the Weyl transform, we reformulate the operator identity (\ref{EqsForAOpers}) into an equation for scalar functions defined on the phase space
+where a contradiction becomes evident.
+This conclusion holds in the case of Lindblad models with several such $A$ operators.
+Our model (\ref{FinalA}) circumvents this no-go result due to its new non-linear dependence on $x$ and $p$.